 Marketing teams using an eCommerce platform to manage content and their storefront design will quickly discover that designs are restrictive, and content functionality is limited.
 On the flip side, teams who elect to use an eCommerce plugin on top of their existing content management system (CMS) will learn that the plugin is seriously lacking in capability, functionality and requires additional plugins for even the most basic of tools.

 At the end of the day, both options are asking a system to do something it wasn’t designed to do.

 Headless commerce takes the opposite approach - the priority focused on finding the systems that are the best fit for your business needs, not making compromises, and setting your digital teams up for success.
-Modern, cloud-native, API first headless systems make it possible for marketers to take control of their content and apply it to multiple channels and front ends.
+Modern, cloud-native, API-first headless architecture makes it possible for marketers to take control of their content and apply it to multiple channels and front ends.

-Despite its mysterious name, headless commerce is actually a pretty straightforward concept - it basically means the decoupling of the frontend, or presentation layer, from the backend of an eCommerce solution, allowing each one to function independently.
+Headless Commerce describes the decoupling of the frontend, or customer-facing presentation layer, from the backend of an eCommerce solution, allowing each one to function independently.

 With headless commerce earning so much attention recently, it’s worthwhile to take a look at the historical trends and changing customer expectations that brought us to this point.

 Headless commerce is flexible by nature, but some companies are more suited for it than others.
 In this chapter, we review a few characteristics that may determine whether or not a headless option is right for your business.

 Learn about the more technical aspects of headless commerce architecture and how specific commerce elements perform.